Retail-Aware Amazon PPC Software

 Improved ad performance

-With Sponsored Brands and Sponsored Display Ads, you can drive traffic directly towards your storefront, steering customers away from your competitor’s products.
+Using Sponsored Brands and Sponsored Display Ads, you can drive traffic directly towards your storefront, steering customers away from your competitor’s products.
 Furthermore, leveraging social media account ads like Facebook, email marketing, and more to drive traffic to your Amazon store can boost visibility and sales potential.

 No competitor ads

-One of the top benefits of a storefront is that no competitor ads will distract your customers.
+A major benefit of a storefront is that no competitor ads will distract your customers.
 In other Amazon ads placements like Sponsored Product and Sponsored Brand ads, customers are bombarded with ads from other Amazon sellers when they click on your product.
 But in your store, customers see only your products.

 SEO benefits